Hussseinkizz/Hussseinkizz/README.md

 <tr>
   <td valign="center">

-I’m an internet-raised techie and generalist with an insane passion for software engineering, design, startups, open source, and dev communities with an endless love for learning, exploring, and creating new things. 🚀 Try me out!
+Internet-raised techie and generalist passionate about software engineering, design, startups, open source, and dev communities.
+Addicted to learning, exploring, breaking, and creating things. 🚀 100 At A time!

 <!--